Competition

 Preliminary Round: One piece of free choice, no more than 12 mins.

-Final Round: A recital of 25 to 30 minutes which includes at least 3 works of different styles.
+International Final Round: 1, A solo recital of 21 to 25 minutes which includes at least 3 works of different styles.
 Only one piece is allowed to be the same as previous round.
+2, One single movements from selected piano concerto repertoire.
+See the repertoire list below.

 Group B: Age 14-17